arslancb/clipbucket/upload/plugins/speaker/README.md

 Uninstalling the plugin in the plugin manager will remove the 3 database tables and clean up the locales and permissions.

 # Use
-The plugin has two parts : one ine the site administration and the other in the front office.
+The plugin has two parts : one in the site administration and the other in the front office.
 Nothing has been done in video editing in to the front office.

 ## Use in the administration :
 in the administration part go to "video Addon/Speaker manager" to add, edit or delete speakers and speaker's roles.